WeebMogul/Dubizzle-Property-Scraper/README.md

 # Dubizzle-Property-Scraper

-Extracting information of all properties in Dubai that are displayed on Dubizzle using Web Scraping tools such as Scrapy and Selenium
+Extracting information of all properties in Abu Dhabi that are displayed on Dubizzle using Web Scraping tools such as Scrapy and Selenium

 Note : This requires Python to run